Donny Anderson: Professional career

 Anderson finished his career with 4,696 rushing yards, 209 receptions for 2,548 yards, 15 punt returns for 222 yards, and 34 kickoff returns for 759 yards.
-He scored 56 total touchdowns (41 rushing, 14 receiving, 1 punt return).
+He scored 56 total touchdowns (41 rushing, 14 receiving, one punt return).
+He was inducted into the Green Bay Packers Hall of Fame in 1983.

 Punter

 While with the Packers under head coach Vince Lombardi, Anderson originated the concept of hang time in punting.
 Until Anderson, punters typically strove for maximum distance, with the NFL's leaders usually averaging 45 or more yards a punt.
-Punt returns varied, with an average of perhaps 5 yards per return.
+Punt returns varied, with an average of perhaps five yards per return.
 In 1967, the left-footed Anderson worked instead at punting the ball higher, shortening the distance traveled, but increasing the ball's time in the air, allowing better coverage by his team on the punt return.
 Green Bay punted 66 times that year, 63 of them by Anderson; opponents were able to return only 13 of them for a total of 22 yards, or about one-third yard (one foot) per punt.

-Anderson had a total of 387 punts for 1,526 yards.
+Anderson had a total of 387 punts for 15,326 yards.

 Lombardi explained the concept to sportswriters who questioned why he did not try to find a better punter than Anderson, who averaged only 36.6 yards per punt that year.
 Lombardi pointed out the lack of return yardage.
 Other punters soon followed Anderson, working for greater hang time.
-Eventually, the NFL changed its rules governing punt coverage, to restore the ability to return punts.
+Eventually, the NFL changed its rules governing punt coverage, to increase the ability to return punts.